Skip to content

 private:

-// called when the button is pressed
+// called when one of the buttons is pressed

-void onRise();
+void onFallButton1();

 // data members